MicrosoftDocs/azure-docs/articles/iot-operations/manage-mqtt-connectivity/overview-iot-mq.md

 To provide flexibility, Azure IoT MQ provides built-in Azure Connectors to Event Hubs (with Kafka endpoint), [Event Grid's MQTT broker capability](../../event-grid/mqtt-overview.md), Microsoft Fabric and Blob Storage.
 IoT MQ is extensible so that you can choose your preferred cloud messaging solution that works with your solution.

 Building on top of Azure Arc allows the connectors to be configured to use Azure Managed Identity for accessing the cloud services with powerful Azure Role-based Access Control (RBAC).
-No manual, insecure, and cumbersome credential management required!
+No manual, insecure, and cumbersome credential management is required.

 ## Dapr programming model